Ayush-Kori/Abans-Exchange-Server/README.md

 Libraries:

 The client code uses the nlohmann/json library.
-You can install it using the following command: bash
+You can install it using the following command: sudo apt-get install nlohmann-json3-dev
-Copy
-Edit
-sudo apt-get install nlohmann-json3-dev

 The server is built using the Node.js environment, so you’ll need to have npm installed for the necessary dependencies.
 Setting up and Running the Project

 1. Start the Server (main.js)
 First, clone or download the main.js file from this repository.
-Navigate to the project directory and install any dependencies for the server: bash
+Navigate to the project directory and install any dependencies for the server: npm install

-Copy
-Edit
-npm install
-Run the server:
+2, Run the server:
 bash
 Copy
 Edit
 node main.js
 The server will listen for incoming connections on port 3000 by default, sending packets as per the mock exchange protocol.
-2. Compile and Run the Client (client.cpp)
+3. Compile and Run the Client (client.cpp)
 Navigate to the Client Directory:

 Open a terminal window and navigate to the folder containing the client.cpp file.
 Compile the Client:

-Use the following g++ command to compile the client.cpp into an executable named client: bash
+Use the following g++ command to compile the client.cpp into an executable named client: g++ -o client client.cpp -lnlohmann_json
-Copy
-Edit
-g++ -o client client.cpp -lnlohmann_json
 This will generate an executable named client in the same directory.

 Run the Client:

 Start the client by running:
-bash
-Copy
-Edit
 ./client
 Interacting with the Client: